Thank you for reading our post, please rate this article at the end.

 I’ve managed a private camp, and here’s what we expected from workampers and gave in return.
 For office workers, we asked that you be personable, friendly, have some basic computer knowledge, and be willing to learn.

 For maintenance workers, we asked that you’d be willing to get your hands dirty if needed.
-For example, a sewer line would burst, or someone would miss their dump tank, and all that needed fixing or cleaning.
+For example, a sewer line might burst, or someone might miss their dump tank, and all that would need fixing or cleaning.
 If you were planning to stay for several seasons, we asked that you get trained with basic hands-on skills such as plumbing or carpentry.

 Check workamper.com for workamping opportunities.
 They’ve daily postings for jobs at campgrounds.
 Some are short-term and seasonal, but most require living on-site.